 If the home costs more than we would normally pay, another person or organisation may agree to pay the difference between the actual cost and the usual amount we will pay.
 This is called a third party contribution.

-You cannot use your own resources to pay towards a third party contribution, except in the following circumstances:
+You cannot use your own resources to pay towards a third party contribution, except:

-- If you own a property and it is being disregarded for up to 12 weeks for financial assessment purposes; or
+- if you own a property and it is being disregarded for up to 12 weeks for financial assessment purposes

 If you have a query about the guidance we use to assess your contribution, or about the calculation of your contribution, you should contact the person on the telephone number given on your financial assessment notification letter.
 Alternatively you can write to: